Adaptive Cost-Efficient Evaluation for Reliable Patent Claim Generation: Experiments

 \section{Experiments}

-We evaluate ACE on the ACE-40k dataset (8:1:1 split), benchmarking against general encoders (e.g., Longformer), domain-specific encoders (e.g., PatentBERT), and large language models (Llama-3-70B-Instruct).
+We evaluate ACE on the ACE-40k dataset\footnote{The ACE-40k, ACE-Real112b datasets and code will be publicly released upon acceptance.} (8:1:1 split), benchmarking against general encoders (e.g., Longformer), domain-specific encoders (e.g., PatentBERT), and large language models (Llama-3-70B-Instruct).
 To validate the stability of our uncertainty estimation, we additionally perform stratified 5-fold cross-validation on the Stage 1 Gatekeeper.
 All models are evaluated on a single NVIDIA H100 80GB GPU.
 We report Macro-F1 and estimated operational cost (\$3.00/hr); detailed configurations are in Appendix~\ref{sec:appendix_training}.